SIO-IMT-Lab/Hydra/sensor-modules/c-sensors/README.md

 # C Sensors

-Modules for sensors other than the cameras.
-Each subfolder contains the code for a specific device.
+Modules for the non-camera sensors used by Hydra.
+Each subfolder contains code for a specific device.

-- `gps/` – GPS receiver interface
+- `gps/` – GPS receiver interface and 1&nbsp;PPS logger
-- `met1/` – air particle counter (MET1)
+- `met1/` – air particle counter
-- `sita/` – SITA serial device
+- `sita/` – SITA surface tension sampler

-The `sensor.py` file defines common base functionality shared across these modules.
+Legacy experiments for some devices live inside the respective module folders.